Linear attention coupled Fourier neural operator for simulation of three-dimensional turbulence: Attention enhanced neural network

 Recently, Wang et al. showed that the attention mapping matrix $P$ can be approximated by a low-rank matrix $\tilde{P}$ \cite{wang2020linformer}: for any $Q, K, V \in \mathbb{R}^{n \times d}$ and $W_{f}, W_{g}, W_{h} \in \mathbb{R}^{d \times d}$ and for any column vector $w \in \mathbb{R}^{n}$ of matrix $V W_{h}$, there exists a low-rank matrix $\tilde{P} \in \mathbb{R}^{n \times n}$ such that

+Here $\operatorname{Pr}$ refers to probability, $\epsilon'$ is a small constant, $o(1)$ is infinitesimal of higher order.
 Since the attention mapping matrix $P$ is low-rank, it can be approximated by a low-rank matrix $P_{low}$ using the singular value decomposition (SVD) method as below, where $\sigma_{i}$, $u_{i}$ and $v_{i}$ are the $i$ largest singular values and their corresponding singular vectors.

 However, performing an SVD decomposition in the attention mapping matrix $P$ adds additional complexity.
 Wang et al. further proposed an efficient approximation method: the linear self-attention \cite{wang2020linformer}.
 They showed that the attention output can be approximated by adding two linear projection matrix $E$ and $F$, based on the distributional Johnson–Lindenstrauss lemma \cite{wang2020linformer,johnson1984extensions}.